Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Digging deeper into this problem I found a working solution that worked for me.
 I didn't have to use any form of pesticide to get rid of the root knot nematode in my organic garden.
 I abandoned the large piece of land for 3 months.
 Here are the steps I took to rid my garden of this pest.

 After four months I was able to plant again in this area.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Any vegetable plant I tried to grow will grow very healthy then there are no fruits.
 When I extract the plant from the root, the root is like a huge bundle of swollen knots.
-I tried live good nematodes to eliminate, with no good results.
-Now I am trying zinnias.
-I am losing every year.
-I could do with help and advice.
-Thanks.

 You have a difficult problem.
 You did not state your location so it is difficult to provide a specific area recommendation.
 However, this site will provide basic nematode information and how to address the problem in California.
 I doubt there is much difference in other areas considering the nematode difficulties generally.
 The site below is the University of California @ Davis website on nematodes.
 It offers a natural history of the problem and the difficulties in managing nematodes.
 The possible plans to correct the problem are clearly difficult, costly and may not be worth the effort.